Juan R. Escudero (municipality)

 General Ambrosio Figueroa (La Venta) dam.

 Juan R. Escudero is a municipality in the Mexican state of Guerrero.
-The municipal seat lies at Tierra Colorada.
-The municipality covers an area of 652.6 km^{2}.
+Its principal settlement is Tierra Colorada.
+The municipality covers an area of 652.6 km2.

 As of 2005, the municipality had a total population of 22,805.

 Geography

 Towns and villages

 In 2005, the INEGI registered 33 localities in Juan R. Escudero.
 The largest are as follows: